vibhanshu-mishra/discord-mcp-server/README.md

 - **Personal user-to-user Discord DMs cannot be accessed.** The bot is not a user; it can only see server content it has permission to read and DMs sent directly to it.
 - **DMs to the bot are optional** and off by default (`collect_bot_dms`).
 - **Stored messages remain local** in your chosen data directory; nothing is uploaded anywhere.
-- **Content output is disabled by default.** Returning readable excerpts through MCP requires _both_ content storage and content output to be enabled, plus a per-call flag; otherwise only counts, IDs, timestamps, and lexical labels are returned.
+- **Content output is disabled by default.** Returning readable excerpts through MCP requires _both_ content storage and content output to be enabled, plus a per-call flag; otherwise, only counts, IDs, timestamps, and lexical labels are returned.
 - **Pseudonymisation and mention redaction** apply to qualitative outputs (user IDs/names become generic labels; mentions and signed URL parameters are stripped).
 - **No external AI-provider calls** and no embeddings/vector storage — the server is provider-neutral.
 - **Never commit a token.** The bot token belongs in the extension config or a local `.env`, both of which are ignored by Git.
-- **The `.mcpb` format has no platform sandbox**, so the _server itself_ enforces these restrictions (read-only mode, content gates, one-writer locking) — they are not delegated to the host.
+- **The `.mcpb` format has no platform sandbox**, so the _server itself_ enforces these restrictions (read-only mode, content gates, one-writer locking); they are not delegated to the host.
 - **One writer per database.** A file lock prevents two collectors (or a collector plus a CLI writer) from using one database at a time.

 ---